MatthijsKamstra/haxejs/03vanillajs/about.md

 Okay we have seen the power of jQuery, but more and more developers choose work with the DOM directly.
 And when you work with Haxe everything will be awesome.
-Javascript is a strange puppy, and with the help of Haxe you can make sense of it.
+JavaScript is a strange puppy, and with the help of Haxe you can make sense of it.
-When you are used to using jQuery a lot, you really don't know what is going on in JavaScript.
+When you use jQuery a lot, you don't know what is going on in JavaScript.
 So I decide to write a little about this.

 **I am not against jQuery, I use it a lot. **